The ICO Amends the EU Cookie Law to Allow ‘Implied Consent’

 By

-At the last minute, the UK’s Information Commisioner’s Office (ICO) has decided to dilute an already watery law.
+At the last minute, the UK’s Information Commissioner’s Office (ICO) has decided to dilute an already watery law.
 Last Thursday, among the last minute amendments to the law, legislators added implied consent to the EU Cookie law, which appears to be an appeal to overall acceptance and at odds with the law’s requirements of explicit informed consent.

 After a year of leeway to allow organizations to work towards compliance with the Cookie Law, the ICO has rolled back to previous considerations of implied consent as being “more practical” solution to the explicit and, very visible, opt-in model.
 In a post on the ICO website, Dave Evans, Group Manager of Business and Industry, offered a summary of the clarifications: